-Here at GreatBuildz, a free service in Los Angeles that connects homeowners with reliable general contractors, we get inquiries every day about Junior ADU and garage conversion projects – here are some tips to get you started.
+Here at GreatBuildz, a free service in Los Angeles that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we get inquiries every day about Junior ADU and garage conversion projects – here are some tips to get you started.

 Junior Accessory Dwelling Unit – What is a JADU?